dat-ecosystem-archive/docs/papers/dat-paper.md

 #### key

-The public key used to verify the signatures in the `signatures` file.
-Stored in binary as a single buffer written to disk.
+The public key used to verify the signatures in the `signatures` file, stored in binary as a single buffer written to disk.
 To find out what format of key is stored in this file, read the header of `signatures`.
 In Dat, it's always a ed25519 public key, but other implementations can specify other key types using a string value in that header.

 #### tree